 In human form, God appears to us differently than what He appeared at a point of eternal distance.
 Distilled down to human form, God appears selfless, self-sacrificing, loving and patient, desiring to heal and full of grace and mercy.
 We don’t see God from that perspective in the Old Testament because of the distance that separates the created from the Creator.

 Just as He gives life and takes it away, He offers eternal life to us in relationship to Him.
 He “conquered death” in human form to show us that we have hope beyond the grave.
 The bodies we live in now are tents constructed for a temporary sojourn through the wilderness of this present life.
-They will take us eventually to the edge of the promised land.
+They will take us eventually to the edge of the Promised Land – not a tract of land, but a real Home where we will live forever in relationship with a God we can truly call our Father.

 And the instruction to us is like the instruction Moses gave to the people as they stood on the edge of that land God promised centuries before to give to Abraham’s descendants: